rkbennett/od_import/README.md

 ## Gotchas

-* This has currently only been tested on windows 10 and 11 with python 3.10-3.12, but in theory should work on any version 3.6+
+* This has currently only been tested on windows 10 and 11 with python 3.10-3.12 and Ubuntu 22.04 with python 3.10, but in theory should work on any version 3.6+

 ## How to install